romenrg/evergreen-skills-developers/README.md

 ### Field-specific technical knowledge

-If for a particular reason an engineer has to focus on a specific field or area, such as front-end, back-end, architecture, infrastructure or security; besides the general technical knowledge listed above, there are also cross-framework concepts and principles that we can rely on for each case.
+In some cases you may want an engineer to know about certain fields or areas, such as front-end, back-end, architecture, infrastructure or security.
+In those cases, there are also cross-framework concepts and principles that we cab use to drive conversations on technical knowledge that is specific to each field.

 #### Front-end development